-Since working in-house as a full-stack marketer at Jungle Scout, I have been fortunate enough to touch many areas of our marketing operations.
-From SEO and content, to email marketing, seasonal campaigns and playing a part in our Million Dollar Case Study, where we are publicly launching products on Amazon to provide insightful and transparent content, whilst raising thousands of dollars for charity.
+When working in-house as a full-stack marketer at Jungle Scout, I was fortunate enough to touch many areas of our marketing operations.
+From SEO and content, to email marketing, seasonal campaigns and playing a part in the Million Dollar Case Study, publicly launching products on Amazon to provide insightful and transparent content, whilst raising thousands of dollars for charity.

-One thing that I have taken under my wing as much as I can since joining, is link building and guest content.
+One thing that I took under my wing, was link building and guest content.
 Any good SEO (I hate calling a person an "SEO" but I guess it does the job), knows the importance of link building and gaining authoritative links back to your domain.
 Actually come to think of it, I also hate using the term "link building" and "guest content swap", because they have such negative connotations.
-But it link building is still important.
+But getting good links is still important.
 So how should we be doing it in 2018?

 In the past, the main headache I had with most of my clients was, how am I going to convince these high authority sites to link to us?
 It can feel like shouting from a rooftop into an abyss where no one cares or listens.